pulumi/docs/content/docs/intro/cloud-providers/azure/_index.md

 * `subscriptionId`: (Optional) The subscription ID to use.
 It can also be sourced from the `ARM_SUBSCRIPTION_ID` environment variable.
 * `tenantId`: (Optional) The tenant ID to use.
 It can also be sourced from the `ARM_TENANT_ID` environment variable.
 * `useMsi`: (Optional) Set to true to authenticate using managed service identity.
 It can also be sourced from the `ARM_USE_MSI` environment variable.

+For Pulumi Azure support and troubleshooting, click the links in the sidebar on the left of the page.